Gandan Monastery

 After that, supported by Pazu, he and his disciples established Ganden Monastery in the Wangbori Mountain.
 It is in this monastery that he settled down and continued to develop Gelug.
 In 1419, Tsong Khapa passed away and his disciple, Jiazhaojie took over this monastery.
 After the management of 95 abbots, Ganden Monastery has been expanded into a grand architecture building.

 At its peak, it covered an area of 150,000 square meters and the floor space is 77,500 square meters.
 The main structures in the monastery consist of chanting halls and chapels and 43 villages.
-Besides, there are 9 debating courtyards in accordance with the debating in the different seasons.
+Besides, there are 9 debating courtyards following the debating in the different seasons.

 Nearby Attractions

 The Ganden Monastery is called one of the "Three Principal Monasteries” with Drepung Monastery and Sera Monastery.
-The Drepung Monastery and Sera Monastery are also must-see to the visitors.
+The Drepung Monastery and Sera Monastery are also must-sees for visitors.

 Create My Trip